 Provided that a way exists to pin packets into an overlay, this family of IPFRR mechanisms does not require major modification to the IP control plane and data plane and hence is readily deployable, although not in an incremental way.
-Also, fault isolation may yield 100% failure case coverage, even for multi-failures [206].
+Also, fault isolation may yield 100% failure case coverage, even for multi-failures [210].
 On the other hand, depending on the network topology and link costs the number of backup topologies may be large (in the order of dozens), raising a substantial management issue.
-This is especially troublesome when the task is to protect against multiple failures [207].
+This is especially troublesome when the task is to protect against multiple failures [211].
 Additionally, pinning packets to the overlay may not be simple, as the IP header space is a valuable yet scarce resource and using some bits for tagging the backup overlay may interfere with other uses of these bits (e.g., tagging in the ToS field clashes with the use of the same field in DiffServ).
-Also, some nonstandard technique is needed by routers to inject packets into the correct overlay (but see VRO below).
+Also, some non-standard technique is needed by routers to inject packets into the correct overlay (but see VRO below).
 Finally, finding the fewest possible backup overlays is usually a computationally intractable problem, which calls for approximations that may deteriorate efficiency.

-Starting from FRoots [204], there are many realizations of the basic general fault-isolation technique.
+Starting from FRoots [208], there are many realizations of the basic general fault-isolation technique.
 Below, we survey the most representative ones.
-The earliest proposal (following FRoots) seems to be Resilient Routing Layers [163], where the backup overlays are obtained by explicitly removing certain links from the overlay topologies.
+The earliest proposal (following FRoots) seems to be Resilient Routing Layers [166], where the backup overlays are obtained by explicitly removing certain links from the overlay topologies.
 If the overlays are such that each link is isolated by at least one overlay, then full protection against single-link failures can be attained.
-Multiple Routing Configurations (MRC) and the related line of works [164], [203], [205]-[207] took another approach: instead of effectively removing links from the overlays they reach isolation by setting link costs separately in each overlay so that shortest paths will avoid a certain set of links, effectively isolating these failure cases.
-This method is easy to adopt for link-, node-, and multiple-failure protection scenarios [206], [207].
-The Independent Directed Acyclic Graphs proposal [208] uses a set of DAGs for similar purposes.
+Multiple Routing Configurations (MRC) and the related line of works [167], [207], [209], [210] took another approach: instead of effectively removing links from the overlays they reach isolation by setting link costs separately in each overlay so that shortest paths will avoid a certain set of links, effectively isolating these failure cases.
+This method is easy to adopt for link-, node-, and multiple-failure protection scenarios [210].
+Perhaps the most viable implementation avenue was outlined in [214] (but see also [211], [215]): the use of multi-topology routing.
+Multitopology routing is a feature that is to become available in IGPs [216] to maintain multiple independent overlay routing topologies on top of the default shortest paths, with each topology using an independent set of link costs.
+One routing topology is devoted to support IP forwarding under normal networking conditions, and when a next-hop of some router becomes unavailable it simply deviates all traffic that would have been sent via that next-hope to another interface, over an alternative routing topology.
+With a clever optimization of the link costs per topology, full failure case protection against link and node failures can be achieved [211], [214], [215].
+The Independent Directed Acyclic Graphs proposal [212] uses a set of DAGs for similar purposes.